Belize Snorkeling From Shore

-You can snorkel right from our shore on Long Caye at Glover’s Reef by swimming to nearby snorkel spots, or use our kayaks to access even more areas.
-Seventeen spots that we explore regularly are shown here.
-A description of each snorkel site is listed below the map.
+Long Caye boasts one of the best swimming beaches in Belize.
+It’s not easy to find Belize snorkeling from shore, but you can snorkel right from our beach at our Belize snorkeling resort.
+Daily we swim to a favorite nearby snorkel site, or use our kayaks to access an even greater area.
+Seventeen spots that we explore regularly are shown below on our Belize snorkel map.
+A description of each shore snorkeling site is listed below the map.

 We do not provide one-day snorkel tours; our island is 70 miles from Belize City and 35 miles from Dangriga.
 Our shortest package is 5 nights in length.

 Related Blog Post: Top Ten Belize Snorkeling Spots – Snorkel From Shore!